 “Guy time?”
 His mother said, shaking her head.

-“He didn’t let you shoot that, did he?” his father asked.
+“He didn’t let you shoot any of his other guns, did he?” his father asked.

-“No,” the boy said, remembering that his uncle told him not to talk about the wendigo with his mother.
-She wouldn’t understand.
+“No,” the boy said, remembering that his uncle told him not to talk about the wendigo or the beginning of his training with his mother.
+She wouldn’t understand him being allowed to shoot his rifles, shotguns, and .22 pistol.
 His father wouldn’t either.
-His sister wouldn’t be interested, and he might give poor Donald bad dreams.
+They were too suburban to get the need for military style attitudes.
+Additionally, his sister wouldn’t be interested, and he might give poor Donald bad dreams.

 “I’m sure he has stories from back in the day,” Linda added.

 “He still does.
 He’s a neat guy.
 I’m going to grow up to be just like him.”

 “Yeah,” his father added and tried hard not to tremble as he wondered -about what the concept of guy time really meant and who Bart was now and when he served in the Army.